Kids' Events and Calendar

 The following programs are being sponsored by Dickson Mounds Museum in Lewistown.
 Unless otherwise noted, the programs occur at Dickson Mounds Museum, too.
 For more information, call 309-547-3721.

 Adults and their tots will have fun exploring, discovering and learning on the first Thursday of the month in the Museum’s Discovery Center.
 Spend quality time with your tot, while each of you makes new friends.
-A different topic and craft will be featured each month.
-On May 3, 2018, the program will be “Tiny Creatures in the Water.”
-Representatives from the Therkildsen Fieldstation at Emiquon will teach about and show microscopic creatures that live in the water at Thompson Lake.
+A different topic and craft are featured each month.
+On August 2, a ranger from the U.S. Fish and Wildlife Service will present a program on dragonflies.
+Tots and their caretakers may enjoy learning about the life cycle of this creature and getting an up-close look at local species.
 Registration is not required and admission is free.
-Participants will enjoy light refreshments.
-The program begins promptly at 9:30 a.m. with the program portion lasting approximately thirty minutes followed by crafts, snacks and time to explore the Museum.
-This program series is sponsored by the City of Lewistown, Canton Chamber of Commerce, Havana National Bank, Lewistown VFW Auxiliary Post 5001, Rusty Melhouse of Edward Jones and Chris Bennett of Dunfermline.
+Light refreshments will be provided.
+The program begins at 9:30 a.m. with the program portion lasting approximately thirty minutes followed by crafts, snacks and time to explore the Museum.
+Older siblings are welcome to participate in the program.
+This program series is sponsored by the City of Lewistown, Canton Chamber of Commerce, Havana National Bank, Lewistown VFW Post 5001 Auxiliary, Rusty Melhouse of Edward Jones and Chris Bennett of Dunfermline.

 Family Night: View the Perseid Meteor Shower

 Saturday - Sunday, August 11 - 12, 2018, 10:00 p.m.- 5:00 a.m.